 A complete Grant in Aid application includes:

-A short grant proposal (see proposal instructions and guidelines below)
+A grant proposal (see proposal instructions and guidelines below)

-Completed appropriate tax form: W-9 tax form for U.S. citizens and W-8BEN tax form for international students
+Completed appropriate SIGNED tax form: W-9 tax form for U.S. citizens and W-8BEN tax form for international students.
+Tax forms submitted that do not include the signature will be considered incomplete applications.

-Applicants are to provide a short grant proposal (a maximum of 2,000 words excluding abstract and references) that includes:
+Applicants are to provide a grant proposal (a maximum of 3,000 words excluding title page, abstract and references, but inclusive of all other items) that includes:

-A cover sheet indicating the title of the project, name, address, phone number, and email address of the investigator
+A title page indicating the title of the project, name, address, phone number, and email address of the investigator.
+Please also include the research menotr’s name and title.

 An abstract of 200 words or less summarizing the project